Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: A categorical characterization of discrete Hermitian coboundary wqh

-\begin{rem} a) It follows from the proof of Theorem \ref{TK_unitary_ribbon} and that of Theorem \ref{Positivity} that when ${\mathcal C}$ has a generating object (i.e. its powers contain every irreducible as a subobject) then Theorem \ref{TK_unitary_ribbon} holds if equations (\ref{unitary_ribbon_functor1}) and (\ref{unitary_ribbon_functor2}) are known to hold only for pairs $\rho$, $\sigma$ such that one of them, say $\rho$, is the generating object and the other varies among the irreducible objects of ${\mathcal C}$, or alternatively among the choice of a tensor power $\rho^n$ for each integer $n$. b) Equations (\ref{unitary_ribbon_functor1}) and (\ref{unitary_ribbon_functor2}) link the coboundary symmetry $c^w$ of ${\mathcal C}$ to the permutation symmetry of ${\rm Hilb}$ through the weak quasi-tensor structure of ${\mathcal F}$.
-In particular, when ${\mathcal F}$ is a unitary quasi-tensor functor, $c$ is a permutation symmetry and $v=w=1$ then we recover the notion of symmetric functor. c) It follows from Theorem \ref{TK_unitary_ribbon} and Prop. \ref{equivalence} b) that $c^w$ does not depend on the choice of $w$. \end{rem}
+\begin{rem} a) It follows from the proof of Theorem \ref{TK_unitary_ribbon} and that of Theorem \ref{Positivity} that when ${\mathcal C}$ has a generating object (i.e. its powers contain every irreducible as a subobject) then Theorem \ref{TK_unitary_ribbon} holds if equations (\ref{unitary_ribbon_functor1}) and (\ref{unitary_ribbon_functor2}) are known to hold only for pairs $\rho$, $\sigma$ such that one of them, say $\rho$, is the generating object and the other varies among the irreducible objects of ${\mathcal C}$, or alternatively among the choice of a tensor power $\rho^n$ for each integer $n$. b) It follows from Theorem \ref{TK_unitary_ribbon} and Prop. \ref{equivalence} b) that $c^w$ does not depend on the choice of $w$. \end{rem}

-\begin{rem} It follows that Theorem \ref{hermitian_category} admits a categorical formulation as well.
+\begin{rem} It follows that Theorem \ref{Hermitian_category} admits a categorical formulation as well.
 Indeed, we may define a discrete coboundary weak quasi-Hopf algebra $A$ equivalently as a semisimple ribbon tensor category $({\mathcal C}, \otimes, \alpha, c, v)$ endowed with a square root $w$ of the ribbon element $v$ compatible with duality and the structure of a $C^*$-category with a weak quasi-tensor faithful functor $({\mathcal G}, F, G)$ such that all the conditions of Theorem \ref{TK_unitary_ribbon} hold (we are choosing ${\mathcal C}^+={\mathcal C}$ and ${\mathcal F}$ identity).
 Then any right duality $(\rho^\vee, b_\rho, d_\rho)$ is of the form described in Example \ref{computing_conjugates} by the proof of Theorem \ref{TK_algebraic_quasi} (d), as an antipode $(S, \alpha, \beta)$ may always be chosen such that $S$ commutes with $^*$ by Remark \ref{antipode_commuting_with_*}.
-Thus by Theorem \ref{hermitian_category}, the condition $\beta=\alpha^*$ is equivalent to the compatibility equations (\ref{Hermitian_ribbon}) making ${\mathcal C}$ into an Hermitian ribbon category with respect to $(c, v, \rho^\vee, b_\rho, d_\rho)$.
+Thus by Theorem \ref{Hermitian_category}, the condition $\beta=\alpha^*$ is equivalent to the compatibility equations (\ref{Hermitian_ribbon}) making ${\mathcal C}$ into an Hermitian ribbon category with respect to $(c, v, \rho^\vee, b_\rho, d_\rho)$.

 \end{rem}

 Taking into account the historical motivation briefly discussed in the introductory part of Section \ref{18}, we are led to look for special examples with $R$-matrix given by a weak analogue of a $2$-coboundary.
 The next remark shows that the construction of these examples is related to the study of unitary structures, having a suitable triviality property.